-HZ is a characteristic disease of the elderly; individuals over 60 are 8 to 10 times more likely to develop the disease than those under 60.
-In addition to age, people in an immunosuppressive state, such as bone marrow transplant recipients and HIV-positive patients are also at risk.
-Some authors recommend that, regardless of the concomitant presence of other risk factors, all patients with herpes zoster should be tested for HIV.
+HZ is a characteristic disease of the elderly; individuals over 60 are 8 to 10 times more likely to develop the disease than those under 605.
+In addition to age, people in an immunosuppressive state, such as bone marrow transplant recipients and HIV-positive patients are also at risk^{2,5,10}.
+Some authors recommend that, regardless of the concomitant presence of other risk factors, all patients with herpes zoster should be tested for HIV3.

-It is well established in the literature that patients with diabetes mellitus are at higher risk for the incidence of HZ and post-herpetic neuralgia12-14 Diabetes can affect cellular immunity by different mechanisms, facilitating the reactivation of the varicella-zoster virus.
-A study of 330 cases of HZ involving cranial nerves, revealed that 25% of patients had comorbidities, the most common being diabetes (14.8%) and malignant tumors (5.2%); autoimmune diseases were seen in 3% of patients.
+It is well established in the literature that patients with diabetes mellitus are at higher risk for the incidence of HZ and post-herpetic neuralgia12-14.
+Diabetes can affect cellular immunity by different mechanisms, facilitating the reactivation of the varicella-zoster virus 13,14.
+A study of 330 cases of HZ involving cranial nerves, revealed that 25% of patients had comorbidities, the most common being diabetes (14.8%) and malignant tumors (5.2%);autoimmune diseases were seen in 3% of patients10.
 Sarcoidosis is an autoimmune, multisystemic disease, characterized by the formation of non-caseating granulomas in the affected organs.
-Cases of post-herpes zoster sarcoidosis have already been reported.
+Cases of post-herpes zoster sarcoidosis have already been reported^{15,16}.
 In the present case, the diagnosis of sarcoidosis was established at the time of the appearance of skin lesions in legs and arms, after herpes zoster.

-Among the cranial nerves involved by HZ infection, the trigeminal nerve is the most affected, with the ophthalmic branch being the most commonly involved.
-The facial and vestibule-cochlear nerves are, respectively, the second and third cranial nerves most affected.

-The clinical characteristics of patients with HZ can evolve in three stages: prodromal, active and chronic.
-In the first, symptoms such as pain, tingling and itching of the skin, on the distribution of the affected nerve, usually precede the rash, present in the active stage, for a few hours or several days.
-During this period, if the branches of the trigeminal nerve are affected, tooth pain and pulp necrosis may occur, with significant diagnostic difficulties.
-HZ should always be considered in the differential diagnosis of patients with atypical tooth pain.
-A retrospective study with 152 cases of zoster in the head region, with 100 in the trigeminal nerve, highlighted the professionals' difficulty in making an adequate diagnosis of the disease in this prodromic phase; the authors emphasized that pain is moderate to severe, unilateral, often prevents the patient from sleeping and has never been experienced by patients.
+Among the cranial nerves involved by HZ infection, the trigeminal nerve is the most affected, with the ophthalmic branch being the most commonly involved^{2,10}.
+The facial and vestibule-cochlear nerves are, respectively, the second and third cranial nerves most affected.10 precede the rash, present in the active stage, for a few hours or several days2.
+During this period, if the branches of the trigeminal nerve are affected, tooth pain and pulp necrosis may occur, with significant diagnostic difficulties^{3,4,7}.
+HZ should always be considered in the differential diagnosis of patients with atypical tooth pain4.
+A retrospective study with 152 cases of zoster in the head region, with 100 in the trigeminal nerve, highlighted the professionals' difficulty in making an adequate diagnosis of the disease in this prodromic phase; the authors emphasized that pain is moderate to severe, unilateral, often prevents the patient from sleeping and has never been experienced by patients7.